GSA/emerging-technology-atlas/pages/FutureServicesNow.md

         <li><b>Description:</b> Part 1 of this session provided an overview how emerging technologies, including blockchain, can be deployed in the real world.
 Accelerate is a transformative program in support of HHS ReImagine Acquisition with a blockchain based data layer at its core.
 Buysmarter is a transformative, data-driven initiative leveraging the collective purchasing power ($24B/year) of the U.S. Department of Health and Human Services (HHS) to secure lower prices, achieve operational efficiencies, and generate cost savings on goods and services, using Artificial Intelligence technology to analyze departmental requirements based on current HHS-wide spend data.</li>
         <li><b>Presenters</b>
         <ul class="square">
+        <li>Jose Arrieta is HHS Associate Deputy Assistant Secretary for the Division of Acquisition.</li>
         <li>Michael McFarland is the Director of the Office of Acquisition Business Systems in the Office of Grants and Acquisition.</li>
         <li>Oki Mek is the Chief Product Officer of HHS’ Division of Acquisition and serves as the product owner for the first healthcare procurement blockchain network.</li>
         <li>Lori Ruderman is the Director of FedResponse Services for HHS’ Program Support System and serves as the Project Management Office Lead for HHS ReImagine BuySmarter.</li>